 Why use DisplayPort?

-DisplayPort has a number of advantages from a manufacturing standpoint, from a greater bandwidth to expansive feature sets that can be added to over time, to greater integration with new ports and standards like Thunderbolt.
-From a consumer's perspective, however, the greatest advantages are in support for higher resolutions and refresh rates, often simultaneously.
+DisplayPort has several advantages from a manufacturing standpoint, from a greater bandwidth to expansive feature sets that can be added to over time, to greater integration with new ports and standards like Thunderbolt 3 and 4 and USB4.
+From a consumer's perspective, however, the greatest advantages are in support of higher resolutions and refresh rates, often simultaneously.

 Where common HDMI connections like the 2.0 standard can support up to 5K resolution at 30 Hz, and 4K resolution at 60Hz, DisplayPort 1.4 can support double the refresh rates at the same resolution and supports 8K resolution at up to 30Hz.
-The latest generation of the technology, DisplayPort 2.0, ups the ante even further, supporting up to 16K resolution and up to twin 8K displays at high refresh rates.
+The latest generation of the technology, DisplayPort 2.0 and DisplayPort 2.1, up the ante even further, supporting up to 16K resolution and up to twin 8K displays at high refresh rates when Display Stream Compression is used.

 How many Hz does DisplayPort support?